Management by Objectives

 The limitations attached to MBO are:

-• Sometimes supervisors’ over expectations from subordinates in terms of overemphasis on targets and objectives
+• Sometimes supervisors’ expectations from subordinates in terms of overemphasis on targets and objectives

 • Ignorance toward organizational conditions as a whole rather than giving individual tasks on individual resource provision